cduvallet/research-parasite-editorial/ms.md

 # 8. Practice humility and broaden your perspective

 Finally, the biggest lesson I learned from my life as a parasitic PhD student was humility.
-As a research parasite, it's easy to get self-righteous and angry whenever the data or metadata isn't easily accessible, but at the end of the day it's not very productive.
+As a research parasite, it's easy to get self-righteous and angry whenever the data or metadata isn't easily accessible, but at the end of the day it's not productive.
-Especially as junior PhD students, we must recognize that what we see as additional N's crucial to our analyses and thesis, clinicians see as real people who gave their time and samples to advance research, and in some cases, as patients who can be deeply suffering.
+Especially as junior PhD students, we must recognize that what we view as just additional N's in our analyses, clinicians see as real people who gave their time and samples to advance research, and in some cases, as patients who can be deeply suffering.

 Humility and empathy is also important to recognize that while we stand on our soapboxes advocating for open and reproducible science, it's actually really difficult to do well.
-An easy example is data sharing: parasites might like to grumble at how hard it is to find and download raw data, but depositing data is itself a complicated process.
+An example is data sharing: parasites might like to grumble at how hard it is to find and download raw data, but depositing data is itself a complicated process.
-Data generation is a collaborative, lengthy process, and the person depositing the data is rarely if ever involved in every step of the data generation.
+Data generation is a collaborative, lengthy process, and the person depositing the data is rarely involved in every step of the data generation.
-Even after downloading and processing 28 datasets, I myself was incredibly confused when I needed to deposit data for a different project that I worked on, and I'm sure I missed some important information that will make a future parasite grumble herself.
+Even after downloading and processing these 28 datasets, I myself was incredibly confused when I needed to deposit data for a different project that I worked on, and I'm sure I missed some important information that will make a future parasite grumble herself.
 Thus, not only do we need to require data sharing, but we also need to make it easier, more accessible, and more amenable to improvements and feedback, in addition to encouraging and rewarding those who do share their data (cite research symbionts).
 And as we're doing our parasitic research, we need to keep in mind that we are just one small part of an entire ecosystem, and that as parasites, we depend on our hosts to survive.

-# Conclusions

-Thanks to people leading the way to recognize and value this sort of work.

 # References